 When all the above requirements have been met, international student information will be entered into the Student and Exchange Visitor Information System (SEVIS), a government, computerized system that maintains and manages data about foreign students and exchange visitors during their stay in the United States.
 This tracking system is part of the Student and Exchange Visitor Program (SEVP), which is now managed by the U.S. Immigration and Customs Enforcement (ICE).
 SEVIS is the agency that will issue an I-20 MN Form, which will allow students to proceed with arrangements to enter the United States and begin studying.

 South Central College encourages completion of the application process early to assure the best course availability.
-Completion of application materials is required by the dates listed to be invited to the STAR (Advising and Registration) session the following week.
+Completion of all application materials is required by the dates listed to be invited to the STAR (Advising and Registration) session the following week.

 Prospective Student Resources:

-International Student Application (PDF document 131K)
+International Student Application ( PDF document 131K)

 This application is to be used by international students applying as freshmen and as transfer students.

-10 Tips On Getting A U.S. Visa (PDF document 22K)
+10 Tips On Getting A U.S. Visa ( PDF document 22K)

 Points to Remember When Applying for a Nonimmigrant Visa - Courtesy of NAFSA